Supermagnum/heatsink/readme.txt

 m ≈ 1.65663 kg

-So, approximately 1.66 kilograms of ice (equivalent to the mass of water being cooled) would be needed to remove 1848.8 watts of energy from 3 liters of water at 40 degrees Celsius over a period of 150 seconds.
+So, approximately 1.66 kilograms of ice (equivalent to the mass of water being cooled) would be needed to remove 1848.8 watts of energy from 3 liters of water/glycol mix at 40 degrees Celsius over a period of 150 seconds.

 Now, when the coolant has reached 18 degrees Celsius say we want to keep it there for 4 hours as a example.